basilhendroff/smallstep/README.md

 In addition, there are some other options which have sensible defaults, but can be adjusted if needed.
 These are:

 - JAIL_NAME: The name of the jail, defaults to "smallstep"
-- DATA_PATH: This is the path for SmallStep data storage, defaults to `$POOL_PATH/apps/smallstep`.
-It is mounted inside the jail at `/var/db/step_ca`.
+- DATA_PATH: This is the path for SmallStep configuration and storage, defaults to `$POOL_PATH/apps/smallstep`.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.

+Smallstep will store public certificates, private keys, and other assets outside the jail at `$POOL_PATH/apps/smallstep/storage`.
+This is mounted inside the jail at `/var/db/step_ca`.

 ### Execution